enso-org/enso/docs/language-server/protocol-project-manager.md

 This message requests the creation of a new project.

+Possible values for `version` are: a semver version string identifying an Enso engine version, `default` to use the current default or `latest-installed` to use the most recent version that is installed on the system.

+> TODO [RW] discuss: Do we also want a 'latest-available' that would check the
+> repository for newer versions?
+While we are at it, as the version needs to be
+> specified somehow, we may want to be able to query all available version
+> strings from the repository?
+To allow users to choose a version for their new
+> project, besides just `engine/list` which only lists currently installed
+> versions.

+To create a project, an engine version associated with it needs to be installed.
+If `installMissingComponents` is set, this action will install any missing components, otherwise, an error will be reported if a component is missing.

 - **Type:** Request
 - **Direction:** Client -> Server
 - **Connection:** Protocol